ZONESTAR3D/Upgrade-kit-guide/Bed_Leveling_Sensor/3DTouch/readme.md

   - **For LCD-DWIN screen**, the measuring data will show on the LCD screen when probing.
   ![](./checkdata.jpg)

-## Apply bed auto leveling feature
+## :five: Apply bed auto leveling feature
 Auto leveling feature will be disable automatically when the printer reset, you can turn it on manually or let it do automatically every time when printing from SD card.
 ### Active auto leveling feature by manually
 - **For LCD12864 screen**